openharmony/docs/en/application-dev/reference/apis/js-apis-geoLocationManager.md

 # @ohos.geoLocationManager (Geolocation Manager)

-The **geoLocationManager** module provides a wide array of location services, including GNSS positioning, network positioning, geocoding, reverse geocoding, and geofencing.
+The **geoLocationManager** module provides location services such as Global Navigation Satellite System (GNSS)-based positioning, network positioning, geofencing, as well as geocoding and reverse geocoding.

 > **NOTE**
 >